elastio/bon/website/blog/avoid-child-modules-in-macros.md

 }
 ```

-Let's see how the generated code for this example may look like (very simplified).
+Let's see what the generated code for this example may look like (very simplified).

 ```rust
 struct User {